jmdelouis/FOSCAT_DEMO/README.md

 # Install foscat library

 Before installing, make sure you have python installed in your enviroment.
-For mac users it is recomended to use python=3.9*.

 The last version of the foscat library can be installed using PyPi:
 ```
 pip install foscat